ppy/osu-wiki/wiki/People/Tournament_Committee/en.md

 Their responsibilities include:

 - Observing the general contest scene and advising the [account support team](/wiki/People/Account_support_team) on a case-by-case basis
-- Regularly reviewing the [Official beatmapping contest support](/wiki/Contests/Official_support) page for revisions when necessary
+- Regularly reviewing the [Official beatmapping contest support](/wiki/Contests/Official_support) page for necessary revisions.

 The panel was first announced to the public on February 28, 2024 through the [Mapping Discussion](https://osu.ppy.sh/community/forums/topics/1890429) forum.